gbdev/pandocs/src/SGB_Command_Multiplayer.md

 Used to request multiplayer mode (that is, input from more than one joypad).
-Because this function provides feedback from the SGB/SNES to the Game Boy program, it is also used to detect SGB hardware.
+Because this function provides feedback from the SGB/SNES to the Game Boy program, it can also be used to detect SGB hardware.

 ```
  Byte  Content